sonrisesoftware/weather-desktop/README.md

 Weather Desktop provides access to multiple named locations, with previews of all available at the same time.
 It displays detailed current conditions,  daily forecasts for the next seven days, and hourly forecasts for the next 24 hours.
 For people on the go, Weather Desktop can automatically determine your location using your IP address.
 In addition, users can easily add their own backgrounds, weather-related or not, to the application.

 Don't want to open the application?
-Just enable to option to set your current wallpaper to depict the current weather conditions!
+Just enable the option to set your current wallpaper to depict the current weather conditions!

 ### Features ###

 _**Warning:** this software is in a pre-release stage and is under active development!
 Most of the features listed below do not work yet or are in a non-working state._

- * Runs on any system that supports KDE
+ * Runs on any system that supports the KDE libraries
  * Multiple named locations
  * List of 10 recent locations
  * Current weather conditions